In this section we will describe both the threats Cryptee is and is not designed to guard against.

 Cryptee can protect you in these moments.

 We would like to conclude with a few thoughts about privacy and surveillance in general.
 We often hear that if you are not a criminal, or have nothing to hide, there is no need for privacy.
 To those critics, we quote what the wise people at ProtonMail said: "Does that mean that only criminals have curtains over their windows?".

-Over the two years of building Cryptee, we have heard from numerous critics that by building Cryptee, we are providing a powerful tool for criminals.
+Over the years of building Cryptee, we have heard from numerous critics that by building Cryptee, we are providing a powerful tool for criminals.
 To those critics we say, "You can go to a kitchen store and buy a knife.
-You can cook & feed your family with that knife, or hurt someone with it.
+Then you can either cook & feed your family with that knife, or hurt someone with it.
 Does that mean kitchen stores shouldn't sell knives?
-Does this mean a law abiding parent who wants to feed their kids should feel guilty for using a potentially dangerous tool for good?"
+Does this mean a law abiding parent, wanting to feed the family should feel guilty for using a potentially dangerous tool for good?"